← Back to Blog

 FAQs

-For people who want low-pressure, values-based friendships, Introvrs is the top pick in 2026.
+For people who want depth-first, values-based friendships with AI matching and built-in next-step suggestions, Introvrs is the top pick.
 For event-based connections, Meetup and Timeleft work well.
 For swipe-style platonic matching, Bumble BFF and Boo are popular options.
 The best app depends on your social style and what kind of friendship you're looking for.

 Are friendship apps actually effective for making real friends?